-One of our signature, handcrafted British pork hot dogs (smoked twice over beechwood chipping) with no added fillers or preservatives, just a selection of carefully chosen spices.
+One of our signature, handcrafted British native breed pork hot dogs with No Nitrates added fillers or preservatives, just a selection of carefully chosen spices.

 In a fresh brioche roll made with natural ingredients you can count on one hand

 Topped with crispy fried onions and a mix of red and green pickled jalapeños

 Check out our video showing step-by-step what makes up our chilli dog!

 So what is a chilli cheese dog I hear you cry?